 Gladstone Land Corporation (the "Company") is an agricultural real estate investment trust ("REIT") that was re-incorporated in Maryland onMarch 24, 2011, having been previously re-incorporated in Delaware on May 25, 2004.
 We are primarily in the business of owning and leasing farmland, and we conduct substantially all of our operations through a subsidiary, Gladstone Land Limited Partnership (the "Operating Partnership"), a Delaware limited partnership.
-As we currently control the sole general partner of the Operating Partnership and own, directly or indirectly, a majority of the limited partnership interests in the Operating Partnership ("OP Units"), the financial position and results of operations of the Operating Partnership are consolidated within our financial statements.
-As of March 31, 2018, and December 31, 2017, the Company owned 94.0% and 93.2%, respectively, of the outstanding OP Units (see Note 7, "Equity," for additional discussion regarding OP Units).
+As we currently control the sole general partner of the Operating Partnership and own, directly or indirectly, a majority of the units of limited partnership interest in the Operating Partnership ("OP Units"), the financial position and results of operations of the Operating Partnership are consolidated within our financial statements.
+As of June 30, 2018, and December 31, 2017, the Company owned 95.7% and 93.2%, respectively, of the outstanding OP Units (see Note 7, "Equity," for additional discussion regarding OP Units).

 Gladstone Land Advisers, Inc. ("Land Advisers"), a Delaware corporation and a subsidiary of ours, was created to collect any non-qualifying income related to our real estate portfolio and to perform certain small-scale farming business operations.
 We have elected for Land Advisers to be treated as a taxable REIT subsidiary ("TRS") of ours.
-On October 17, 2017 Land Advisers began farming a 169-acre farm located in Ventura County, California, under a short-term lease that will expire on July 31, 2018.
+From October 17, 2017, through July 31, 2018, Land Advisers operated a 169-acre farm located in Ventura County, California, under a short-term lease (see Note 6, "Related-Party Transactions-TRS Lease Assumption" for further discussion on this lease assignment).
+On June 11, 2018, we entered into a new 10-year lease agreement (to commence August 1, 2018) with a new, unrelated third-party tenant to operate this farm.
 Since we currently own 100% of the voting securities of Land Advisers, its financial position and results of operations are consolidated within our financial statements.